r-ex/LegionPlus/README.md

 --fullpath - Enables full path naming for the list export --audiolanguagefolder - Enables Audio Language Folder --usetxtrguids - Enables the renaming of Guid names for Textures (e.g. adding _albedoTexture, etc.)
+--skinexport - Enables exporting of all skins for available models
 ```
 ---
 ### Controls